neildevas/install-ruby-on-macos/README.md

 chruby 2.7.2
 ```

+**If this doesn't work, try quitting and restarting your terminal.**

 Another way to automatically switch between versions is to add a `.ruby-version` file in your Ruby project with the version number prefixed with `ruby-`, such as `ruby-2.7.2`.
 To test that this works:

 1. `cd` into a folder outside of your project